relationbuilder/ml-classifier-gesture-recognition-feb5/README.md

 * **I sell consulting services for Search, Machine Learning, High performance High availability distriuted architecture.  http://BayesAnalytic.com/contact**

-> NOTE:  This work actually includes two classifiers.
+> This work actually includes two classifiers.
 The first one is the Quantized Probability classifier.
 The other is a Quantized Filter classifier.
 Both can classify but they tend to be optimized for different use cases.
 I will add additional documenation for the Quantized Filter as it matures but wanted to finish the optimizer and web interface for the Quantized probability engine first.

 ### Why another Classifier